LayerZero-Labs/devtools/examples/oft-solana/README.md

 This is only relevant for **OFT**.
 If you opted to include the `--amount` flag in the create step, that means you already have minted some Solana OFT and you can skip this section.

 :information_source: This is only possible if you specified your deployer address as part of the `--additional-minters` flag when creating the Solana OFT.
-If you had chosen `--only-oft-store`, you will not be able to mint your OFT on Solana.
+If you had chosen `--only-oft-store true`, you will not be able to mint your OFT on Solana.

 First, you need to create the Associated Token Account for your address.